alemart/surgescript/docs/reference/object.md

 *Returns*

-A new array containing all the descendants named `objectName`.
+A new array containing all descendants named `objectName`.
 If no such descendants are found, an empty array is returned.

 #### findObjectWithTag